TacoBadger/Penguin-Dataset-Project-6/README.md

 - I could also practice more types of plot regarding the additional analysis.
 - I can also need to learn more advanced functions about plots for the next practice.

-Thank you for reading my kernel or repositories!
+Thank you for reading my case study!